 In Southampton, a geothermal system harvests hot water at 74 degrees centigrade from a depth of 1.7 km below the City.
 This is used as part of a Combined Heat and Power (CHP) system which distributes hot and chilled water through 11 km of insulated pipes to hundreds of domestic and business customers.

-For further information on the Southampton Geothermal CHP System, please visit the Engie website by clicking here.
+For further information on the Southampton Geothermal CHP System, please visit the Engie website.

 Parts of the Island have similar geology to that in Southampton and deep geothermal energy could therefore be a possible energy source in the future.